Baby Feeding Chart: What to Feed and When, From Newborn to 12 Months

 How Often Does a 10- to 12-Month-Old Eat?

 Finger feeding can be fun for your little one.
-Always be sure that their food is cut up into pieces that are small enough for them to be able to pick up and chew without being at risk of choking.
+Always ensure that their food is cut into pieces small enough for them to pick up and chew without risk of choking.
 After some practice, they’ll be on their way toward wholesome, independent eating habits.

 When Do Babies Start Eating Baby Food?